anharrington/handsonpython/rstP/context.rst

 There are many high-level languages.
 The language you will be learning is Python.
-Python is one of the easiest languages to learn and use, while at the same time being very powerful: It is used by many of the most highly productive professional programmers.
-A few of the places that use Python extensively are Google, the New York Stock Exchange, Industrial Light and Magic, ....
-Also Python is a free language!
+Python is one of the easiest languages to learn and use, while at the same time being very powerful: It is one of the most used languages by highly productive professional programmers.
+Also Python is a
+free language!
 If you have your own computer, you can download it from the Internet....